FridaySalami/cookbook-chefstore/src/content/recipes/crunchy-asian-slaw.md

 ## Why You'll Love This

-This slaw crunches like fresh snow underfoot.
-It’s cool, it’s bright, it’s got **zing for days**—and just a flicker of heat that lingers like a goodbye hug.
-Serve it on the side or build your whole meal around it.
+It’s fresh.
+It’s vibrant.
+It crunches like walking through autumn leaves.
+A bowl of bright colours and bold flavours, lifted with lime and laced with sesame.
+It’ll perk up heavy mains, lighten rich dishes, or be the star in a wrap with a little grilled chicken or tofu.
+Simple to throw together, but never boring.

 ## Ingredients

 ### For the Slaw
-- ¼ red cabbage, finely shredded
+- ¼ Red Cabbage
-- ¼ white cabbage, finely shredded
+- ¼ White Cabbage
-- 1 large carrot, julienned or grated
+- 1 Large Carrot
-- ½ red pepper, thinly sliced
+- ½ Red Pepper
-- 2 spring onions, finely sliced
+- 2 Spring Onions
-- Handful of fresh coriander leaves
+- Handful of Fresh Coriander Leaves
-- 1 tbsp toasted sesame seeds
+- 1 Tablespoon Toasted Sesame Seeds

 ### For the Dressing
-- 2 tbsp Lee Kum Kee Rice Wine Vinegar
+- 2 Tablespoons Lee Kum Kee Rice Wine Vinegar
-- 1 tbsp light soy sauce
+- 1 Tablespoon Light Soy Sauce
-- 1 tbsp toasted sesame oil
+- 1 Tablespoon Toasted Sesame Oil
-- 1 tbsp honey or maple syrup
+- 1 Tablespoon Honey or Maple Syrup
-- 1 garlic clove, minced
+- 1 Garlic Clove
-- 1 tsp fresh ginger, grated
+- 1 Teaspoon Fresh Ginger
-- Juice of ½ lime
+- Juice of ½ Lime
-- Optional: pinch of chilli flakes or a dash of sriracha
+- Optional: Pinch of Chilli Flakes or Dash of Sriracha

 ## Instructions

-1. In a large bowl, combine all the slaw ingredients.
+1. **Prepare the vegetables**
+   Finely shred the red and white cabbage.
+Julienne or grate the carrot.
+Slice the red pepper and spring onions.
+Add everything to a large mixing bowl along with the coriander leaves and sesame seeds.

+2. **Make the dressing**
-2. In a separate jar or bowl, whisk together the dressing until smooth.
+   In a small jar or bowl, whisk together the vinegar, soy sauce, sesame oil, honey or maple syrup, garlic, ginger, and lime juice.
+Add chilli or sriracha if using.
+Mix until smooth and emulsified.

+3. **Toss it all together**
-3. Pour dressing over the slaw and toss well to coat.
+   Pour the dressing over the slaw and toss well until every piece is coated and glistening.

-4. Let sit for 5–10 minutes to mellow and marry the flavors.
+4. **Let it rest**
+   Leave the slaw to sit for 5 to 10 minutes.
+This softens the vegetables slightly and lets the flavours settle into each other.

+5. **Garnish and serve**
-5. Top with extra sesame seeds or coriander if you’re feelin’ fancy.
+   Sprinkle over a few extra sesame seeds or coriander leaves if you like.
+Serve chilled or at room temperature.

 ## Tips

-- Want protein?
-Add shredded rotisserie chicken or crispy tofu.
+- Add cooked shredded chicken or crispy tofu to turn it into a full meal
-- This slaw keeps great in the fridge—perfect for next-day wraps or rice bowls.
+- This slaw holds up well in the fridge and makes a great topping for sandwiches or rice bowls
-- Swap honey for maple syrup to keep it vegan.
+- To keep it vegan, choose maple syrup over honey

 ## Goes Great With

-- Sticky Soy Garlic Noodles
-- BBQ pork buns or satay skewers
+- Grilled satay skewers or glazed salmon
-- Anything heavy that needs liftin’
+- Pork belly bao or BBQ jackfruit wraps
+- A chilled noodle bowl on a warm evening

+---

+> **Crunchy, zesty, and full of life — this is salad with a little strut in its step.**